 You can continue this process for as long as you like until you are satisfied with the results that the query is returning.
-Once you are happy with the reulsts, you can select the Save IQR State element.
+Once you are happy with the results, you can select the Save IQR State button.
 This will save a file that contains all of the information requires to use the results of the IQR query as an image classifier.
 The process for doing this is described in the next session.

-Using and IQR Trained Classifier
+Using an IQR Trained Classifier

-Before you can use your IQR session as a classifier, you must first train the classifier.
-You can do this with the igrTrainClassifier command:
+Before you can use your IQR session as a classifier, you must first train the classifier model from the IQR session state.
+You can do this with the iqrTrainClassifier tool: